Zilliqa/ZIP/zips/zip-19.md

 Additional checks are implemented to check for empty maps after a map deletion operation.
 This is done by calling various clean up procedures.
 This will incur additional gas costs to the delegator.
 Based on our experiments, the expected gas consumption is expected to increase by around 5%.

-We have also implemented the following transition. tt will be used by the contract admin to clean up any empty map post state migration.
+We have also implemented the following transitions.
+They  will be used by the contract admin to clean up any empty map post state migration.
-- CleanBuffDeposit
+- `CleanBuffDeposit`
-- CleanDirectDeposit
+- `CleanDirectDeposit`
-- CleanDelegStakePerCycle
+- `CleanDelegStakePerCycle`
-- CleanDepositAmt
+- `CleanDepositAmt`
-- CleanPendingWithdrawal
+- `CleanPendingWithdrawal`
-- CleanLastWithdrawCycle
+- `CleanLastWithdrawCycle`
-- CleanLastBuffDepositCycle
+- `CleanLastBuffDepositCycle`

 ## Removal of custom ADT at `AssignStakeRewards` transition